acbsp/bonafide.guru/en/contents.rst

 were so amazingly unusual that it made Bhakta-das to smile.
 He smiled and thought – “what an interesting Hindu” and as he noticed Prabhupada too in this moment threw His merciful glance at him.
-This is how he got a drop of nectar from Srila Prabhupada.
+This is how he got a drop of nectar from |SP|.
 Unfortunately that time Bhakta-das could not recognize Him as *sadhu* and very soon forgot about this meeting.
-However twenty years later in the temple he saw photo of Srila Prabhupada with background of the St. Basil's Cathedral and he immediately recalled this amazing meeting.
+However twenty years later in the temple he saw photo of
+|SP| with background of the St. Basil's Cathedral and he
+immediately recalled this amazing meeting.
 And once again he experienced these unusual feelings to this person.